taqihaider110/Flappy-Bird-Game-Using-OOP/README.md

-# Flappy Bird Console Game
+# Flappy Bird Console Game Using OOP

-This project is a console-based implementation of the popular Flappy Bird game, using the `olcConsoleGameEngine`.
+This project is a console-based implementation of the popular Flappy Bird game, developed using Object-Oriented Programming principles and the `olcConsoleGameEngine`.
 The game is written in C++ and provides a basic gameplay experience similar to the original Flappy Bird game.

 ## Features